 To insert a video directly into the survey, you will need to have access to the video file.
 You can embed small video files directly in the survey where it will be stored with all the other survey information.
 If the video is large, it is better to put it somewhere else on the Internet (such as YouTube) and link to it in the same way that you linked to the YouTube video.

 - Place the cursor at the point where you wish to insert the video.
 This can be in any question but the Title, Sub-title or Instruction question styles are the most suitable, as they do not require any response.

 - Click the Insert button and select Media Field from the menu.
 This opens the New media field dialog.

 - Click Browse to select the media file.
 The file must be available locally or on your organisation’s network.
-Snap Desktop can recognise most multimedia file types.
+You can use most multimedia file types.